graziano-giuliani/RegESM/README.md

 Release Notes
 =============
 ## Updates

+### New in Version 1.3
+* Updated for ESMF 8.0, added CHyM hydrological model as RTM component

 ### New in Version 1.2
 * The COP component is optimized for very-high resolution applications